 By Mark Fiore / Original to ScheerPost

-If you’ve been enjoying Mark Fiore’s cartoons, join him on Patreon, where you can get prints, exclusive videos and other goodies — all while you help support his work!
+If you’ve been enjoying my cartoons, join me on Patreon, where you can get prints, exclusive videos and other goodies — all while you help support my work!